mupfdev/eszFW/README.md

 ## Licence and Credits

-This project is licenced under the "THE BEER-WARE LICENCE".
+This project is licensed under the "THE BEER-WARE LICENCE".
 See the file [LICENCE.md](LICENCE.md) for details.

-[cwalk](https://github.com/likle/cwalk) by Leonard Iklé is licenced under the MIT License.
+[cwalk](https://github.com/likle/cwalk) by Leonard Iklé is licensed under the MIT License.
 See the file [LICENSE.md](https://github.com/likle/cwalk/blob/master/LICENSE.md) for details.

-[TMX C Loader](https://github.com/baylej/tmx/) by Bayle Jonathan is licenced under a BSD 2-Clause "Simplified" Licence.
+[TMX C Loader](https://github.com/baylej/tmx/) by Bayle Jonathan is licensed under a BSD 2-Clause "Simplified" Licence.
 See the file [COPYING](https://raw.githubusercontent.com/baylej/tmx/master/COPYING) for details.